Xcraft-Inc/xcraft-core-cryo/doc/garbageCollector.md

 # The Garbage Collector for Cryo store

-Two strategies will be implemented.
-The firts one keeps only the X latest persist (and intermediate) actions.
-The second strategy will you the timestamp (not implemented).
+Two strategies are implemented.
+The first one keeps only the X latest persist (and intermediate) actions.
+The second strategy drop to old actions according to a timestamp.

 Note that the count query is a bit faster that the datetime query.
 If you want to combine both strategies, it's better to begin with the count query (for